A Warm Welcome

 Children are an integral part of our worship services both morning and evening.
 The Bible calls parents to train up children in the way that they should go so that they do not depart from it.
 Therefore, our children stay in our services, singing, confessing and sitting under the word with the congregation as a whole.
 If you are a parent, this may sound a little stressful as your child(ren) might not always be the quietest.
 At Calvary, we understand this and accept, even welcome, the sounds of children in the seats because it means that our Christian faith is being passed down through the generations.

 We do have a nursery on the side of the sanctuary that is available for parents to use if necessary.
 Audio is piped into the nursery so that the sermon can still be heard.
 In addition, many of the women members of the church have volunteered to help in the nursery as needed or to even sit with families that want a little extra support during the worship service.
 Please feel free to ask to be pointed in the direction of one of these women when you visit.
-We also have a Children/Youth Protection Policy which you may request in printed version.
+We also have children’s Sunday school for all ages during our Sunday school hour at 10AM.
+Just be sure to give us a heads up if you plan to bring your children so our teachers can prepare accordingly.
+Feel free to request our Children/Youth Protection Policy in printed version.